Written by Dr Narendra Dabholkar

 Written by Deepak Girme

 Vidnyan Bodh Vahini

-Denial of the right to education based on the cast system has handicapped the majority of the population.
-They were preached into believing that it was a sin to learn to read or write.
-For ages the majority of Indians have suffered at the hands of these people.
+Historically education was denied to the majority of Indians because the so ordained lower casts were barred by the Vedic religion to be educated.
+This has handicapped the majority of the population.
+Till the arrival of the English and their education system they were preached into believing that it was a sin to learn to read or write.
 It is not wrong to say that such people and their narrow self-seeking interests are the main cause of the miserable condition that the majority of we Indians are in today.
 In the past 400 years, the Renaissance transformed the way of thinking in Europe contributing new inventions in science and technology, and changed the world.
 We Indians have contributed nearly nothing substantial to this modern way of life.
 If this scenario continues we will be amongst the most backward countries in the world.
-A Country is known by the majority of people, staying in this part of the world and not a few affluent people monopolizing religion, education, land holdings, trade and even the authority of the state.
-The ignorant masses should not be and cannot be just wished away or be ignored any longer, for they are the country.
+A Country progresses by good quality education of the majority of its people, and not of a few affluent people who manage to monopolize education, land holdings, trade and even the authority of the state.
+The ignorant masses should not be and cannot be just wished away or be ignored any longer.

 According to the Constitution of India,-- it is the duty of every citizen of India to promote scientific temper, a spirit of inquiry and humanism.

 MANS believes that it should do its duty as laid out in the Constitution of India.
 MANS is already doing a lot of work to promote scientific temper and scientific attitude amongst the people of Maharashtra.
 But ANS feels that it will be able to do much more in this direction if they had better facilities and tools to help them in this endeavor.